 Feel like you might be confusing readers with your writing?
 The entire point of writing, of course, is to convey an idea in as clear and concise a form as possible.
 But, sometimes you set out to make your readers think, and you just end up confusing them instead.
 So, how do you make your readers think without confusing them?

 In an earlier version of this same article, I used the word confound instead of confuse.
 While my word choice may have been correct, because “confound” isn’t really a common word, I feel that it may have confused some people.
-That’s why I decided that I should expand on what the word confound actually means.
-An examination of two definitions of confound should help illustrate the points I’m trying to make.
+That’s why I decided that I should expand on a couple definitions of the word confound to help illustrate the points I’m trying to make.

 What Does it Mean to Confound Your Readers?

 Confound is an interesting word because in confounding someone, you can do something both good and bad.
 One definition of “confound” is to “cause surprise or confusion, especially by acting against their expectations.”
-Well, sometimes in writing you’ll need to give your readers something they don’t expect.
+Well, sometimes in writing you’ll need to give your readers something they don’t expect in order to make your point or teach your audience something valuable.

 But, this is where this definition of “confound” gets interesting.
 The synonyms for this verb range from amaze or astonish to dumbfound or stagger.
 That is to say, a piece of writing that confounds may amaze some, but dumbfound others.